richiejp/m/README.md

 # About

 This shows how to create a small Linux VM with a Zig program running as init.
+I'm using it to test the kernel.

-Presently the init performs a `switch_root` and mounts `/proc` and `/sys`.
+Presently the init performs a `switch_root` onto a `tmpfs` root and mounts `/proc` and `/sys`.
 Then it hands off to Busybox to run some more setup and start a shell.

 Below is what the output looks like with `-Doptimize=ReleaseSafe`.